guanli/Muscle_adipose_comparison_paper/README.md

 - signle-variant cis QTL mapping --> cis_QTL_mapping/
 - Multiple-variant cis QT mapping --> dap/

-The analysis pipelines were built using Snakemake and thus there is a Snakefile and a corresponding configuration file in each folder alongwith a configuration file.
+The analysis pipelines were built using Snakemake.
+Each folder has a Snakefile and a corresponding configuration file.